vladimirvivien/gexe/README.md

 The goal of project `gexe` is to make it dead simple to write code that interacts with the OS (and/or other components) with the type safety of the Go programming language.

-> The project got renamed from Echo to Gexe because there's
+> NOTE: this project got renamed from Echo to Gexe (see Project Name Change)
-> already a popular Go project named Echo.

 ## What can you do with `gexe`?
 * Parse and execute OS commands provided as plain and clear text as you would in a shell.